hyperjump-io/json-schema-bundle/README.md

     Options:
      * alwaysIncludeDialect: boolean (default: false) | Include dialect even when it isn't strictly needed
+     * bundleMode: "flat" | "full" (default: "flat") | When bundling schemas that already contain bundled schemas, "flat" mode with remove nested embedded schemas and put them all in the top level `$defs`.
+When using "full" mode, it will keep the already embedded schemas around, which will result in some embedded schema duplication.
 * **setMetaOutputFormat**: (outputFormat: OutputFormat = DETAILED) => undefined

     Set the output format for meta-validation.
 Meta-validation output is only